Profile picture for user manuelaferreira@ese.ipp.pt

 Projects

-Maria Manuela Sanches Ferreira é Professora Coordenadora da Unidade Técnico-Científica de Educação Especial da Escola Superior de Educação do Instituto Politécnico do Porto (ESEP).
-Licenciada em Psicologia pela Faculdade de Psicologia e Ciências da Educação da Universidade do Porto, obteve o grau de Mestre e de Doutoramento na mesma instituição.
+Maria Manuela Sanches Ferreira é Professora Coordenadora da Unidade Técnico-Científica de Educação Especial da Escola Superior de Educação do Instituto Politécnico do Porto (ESEP). É licenciada em Psicologia pela Faculdade de Psicologia e de Ciências da Educação da Universidade do Porto, com mestrado e doutoramento na mesma instituição.

-As suas áreas científicas de interesse e de pesquisa são a formação de professores para a inclusão, a avaliação e habilitação de contextos educativos e a incapacidade intelectual. É coordenadora do Mestrado em Educação Especial: Problemas da Cognição e Multideficiência e da Unidade de Apoio à Escola Inclusiva; e é Diretora do Centro de Investigação e Inovação em Educação – inED.
+As suas áreas científicas de interesse e investigação são a formação de professores para a inclusão, a avaliação e habilitação em contextos educativos e a deficiência intelectual. É coordenadora do Mestrado em Educação Especial: Problemas de Cognição e Multideficiência e da Unidade de Apoio à Escola Inclusiva; e é Diretora do Centro de Investigação e Inovação em Educação - inED.

-Tem estado envolvida, como coordenadora, em projetos relacionados com politicas de educação especial e inclusão, tendo conduzido a avaliação externa da implementação da legislação portuguesa de educação especial (2009-2010); e prestado consultadoria à UNICEF-Armenia para a revisão da avaliação das necessidades educativas especiais.
+Tem estado envolvida, como coordenadora, em projectos relacionados com políticas de educação especial e inclusão, tendo liderado a avaliação externa da implementação da legislação portuguesa sobre educação especial (2009-2010); e prestado consultoria à UNICEF-Arménia para a revisão da avaliação das necessidades educativas especiais.

-Ao longo dos anos desenvolveu, participou e coordenou diversos projetos na área da intervenção comunitária e da educação, subsidiados com fundos nacionais – e.g. Fundação Calouste Gulbenkian, Fundação Aga Khan, Ministério da Saúde - e europeus – e.g. Programas Leonardo da Vinci, Socrates, Grundtvig e Comenius.
+Ao longo dos anos tem desenvolvido, participado e coordenado vários projectos no domínio da intervenção comunitária e da educação, subsidiados por fundos nacionais - e.g. Fundação Calouste Gulbenkian, Fundação Aga Khan, Ministério da Saúde - e europeus - e.g. Programas Leonardo da Vinci, Sócrates, Grundtvig e Comenius.

-As suas publicações recentes focam a formação de professores para a inclusão, o uso da CIF-CJ na avaliação e elegibilidade de necessidades adicionais de suporte.
+As suas publicações recentes centram-se na formação de professores para a inclusão, na utilização da ICF-CJ na avaliação e elegibilidade das necessidades de apoio adicionais.

-She has been involved as coordinator in projects concerning special education and inclusion policies, having conducted the national evaluation of the implementation of the Portuguese special education law 3/2008 (2009-2010), and also having provided consultancy to UNICEF Armenia in the revision of “special education needs assessment” (from January to November 2013).
+She has been involved, as coordinator, in projects related to special education and inclusion policies, having led the external evaluation of the implementation of Portuguese legislation on special education (2009-2010); and provided consultancy to UNICEF-Armenia for the revision of the assessment of special educational needs.

 Book Chapter